MicrosoftDocs/win32/desktop-src/oe/oe-imimemessagetree-resolveurl.md

 ---
 title: IMimeMessageTree ResolveURL method
 description: Maps a MIME Encapsulation of Aggregate HTML Documents (MHTML) URL to a body in the message.
-This method should only be used on MHTML messages that have a multipart/related section. ms.assetid: 'd47dc5b5-353b-4b34-b7fa-5e0d9eac809a'
+This method should only be used on MHTML messages that have a multipart/related section. ms.assetid: d47dc5b5-353b-4b34-b7fa-5e0d9eac809a
+keywords:
-keywords: ["ResolveURL method Windows Mail (formerly Outlook Express)", "ResolveURL method Windows Mail (formerly Outlook Express) , IMimeMessageTree interface", "IMimeMessageTree interface Windows Mail (formerly Outlook Express) , ResolveURL method"]
+- ResolveURL method Windows Mail (formerly Outlook Express)
+- ResolveURL method Windows Mail (formerly Outlook Express) , IMimeMessageTree interface
+- IMimeMessageTree interface Windows Mail (formerly Outlook Express) , ResolveURL method
 topic_type:
 - apiref
 api_name: